vlstill/tedi/memory-models.md

 In order to understand certain characteristics of relaxed memory models, it is useful to know what hardware constructs give rise to memory relaxation and why they are used.

 As the memory is significantly slower that the CPU, the CPU contains cache memories which can store part of the information in the main memory in the way which makes the access faster \cite{TODO}.
 In modern CPUs, there are usually multiple levels of cache memory, often two or three, some of which are local to a CPU core and some might be shared among several cores of the CPU \cite{TODO}.
 If multiple threads work with the same memory it is important they have a consistent view of the memory, even if the values are cached in different caches.
-To achieve this cache consistency, CPUs employ cache coherence protocols and memory relaxations arise from optimizations of these protocols \cite{hw-view-for-sw-hackers}.
+To achieve this cache consistency, CPUs employ cache coherence protocols and memory relaxations arise from optimizations of these protocols \cite{hw_view_for_sw_hackers}.

 \TODO{…}